euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     Temperature map for quiet sun region on 2011-01-28 00:00.
     The X-position and
-    Y-position of the axis refer to arc seconds from solar disk centre in the observer‚Äôs frame of reference, with the Y-position aligned to solar north.
+    Y-position of the axis refer to arc seconds from solar disk centre in the observer's frame of reference, with the Y-position aligned to solar north.

 .. figure:: qs_2011-02-08T0000.png
     :align: center